 Precise and gentle dissection in a sculpting manner of every main artery, vein as well as the ureter and nerve with the knowledge of their running pattern is the sole of the procedure.
 There are many spaces that can make it easier to dissect the tissue, including para-vesical space, para-rectal space, uterosacral space, vesicovaginal space, rectovaginal space, vesicovaginal cervical space.
 And if we can dissect the tissue through those space, it can help to reduce the blood loss and minimize the damage related to hemostasis.
 We should perform every case of anatomic RH with the spirit of the craftsman.
 Well understanding and management of the energy instrument is also the basic requirement for the MIS.
 How to use those instruments properly and minimize the heat damage is critical.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee(s) and with the Helsinki Declaration (as revised in 2013).
 Informed consent was obtained from the patient for publication of this manuscript and any accompanying images.

 - Bray F, Ferlay J, Soerjomataram I, et al. Global cancer statistics 2018: GLOBOCAN estimates of incidence and mortality worldwide for 36 cancers in 185 countries.
 CA Cancer J Clin 2018;68:394-424.
 [Crossref] [PubMed]